GCStokum/DustBunny/README.md

 # DustBunny
-A spec , a more, a game
+A speck , a mote, a game.